• Art Magazine

 Good intentions that will truly benefit you

-You could make excellent resolutions, good resolutions with which you reward yourself a little each time.
-The broad field of art ideal for this kind of good resolution:
+You could make resolutions that are excellent, good resolutions with which you reward yourself a little each time.
+The broad field of art particularly well-suited for this kind of good intention:

-You could treat yourself to a walk in the woods as early as January and, in commemoration of St. Sylvester (whose name comes from silva, meaning forest), collect fascinating forest finds to create small works of art for your home.
-Perhaps there's even a forest art trail or hiking path in your area, like in the forests near Darmstadt or in Berlin (information at iwz.waldkunst.com, www.waldkunst-berlin.de).
+You could treat yourself to a walk in the woods as early as January and, in remembrance of Saint Sylvester (whose name comes from silva = forest), collect fascinating forest finds to create small works of art for your home.
+Perhaps there's even a forest art trail or hiking path in your area, like those in the forests near Darmstadt or in Berlin (information at iwz.waldkunst.com, www.waldkunst-berlin.de).

-You could try to relax in front of the television for once, only to find yourself annoyed that the supposedly new movie is being repeated for the fourth time.
-Instead, search the internet for interesting art exhibitions in your area and actually visit them in the next few days.
+Try not to relax in front of the television this time.
+Instead, you might find yourself annoyed to discover that the supposedly new film is being shown for the fourth time.
+Instead, search online for interesting art exhibitions in your area and actually visit them in the next few days.

 You could even start some kind of artistic activity yourself, with or without a teacher – for many people, the most wonderful form of relaxing leisure time… … What's crucial is probably that you enthusiastically explore new horizons.
 Kunstplaza wishes you a wonderful New Year!